 How do I reduce input lag on my wireless keyboard?

 To ensure the lowest possible latency, always use the 2.4GHz USB dongle, not Bluetooth.
-Plug the dongle into a USB port directly on your computer’s motherboard (the back of your PC) rather than a hub.
-Finally, make sure the keyboard’s firmware is up to date.
+Plug the dongle directly into a USB port on your computer’s motherboard (at the back of your PC) rather than a hub.
+Finally, ensure the keyboard’s firmware is up to date.

 Can I use a wireless mechanical keyboard while it’s charging?

 Most modern wireless gaming keyboards are designed to function as standard wired keyboards when plugged in via their USB-C charging cable.
-This allows you to charge and play simultaneously without any interruption.
+This allows you to charge and play simultaneously without any interruption to your gaming session.

 Are wireless keyboards as durable as wired ones?

-Yes.
-The wireless functionality does not impact the physical build quality.
-A well-built wireless keyboard from a reputable brand will use the same durable materials—such as an aluminum frame and high-quality PBT keycaps—as its wired counterparts.
+Yes, wireless functionality does not impact physical build quality.
+A well-built wireless keyboard from a reputable brand will use the same durable materials, such as an aluminum frame and high-quality PBT keycaps, as its wired counterparts.

 Conclusion: Cut the Cord Without Compromise